 Elaine Nevin - ECO-UNESCO

-The approach taken by Ecounesco to develop and provide an employment programme that links to a specific issue, the green economy, will be the focus of Niamh’s contribution.
+The focus of Elaine's talk was the approach taken by Ecounesco to develop and provide an employment programme that links to a specific issue, the green economy.

 Padraig McGrath Young Carers Project, Carer's Association

-Padraig will discuss his work in focussing on young people who are at a distance from the labour market due to their role as carers.
-Specifically, Padraig will detail successful approaches to reducing the gap between young carers and opportunities for progression into work and further education
+Padraig discussed his work in focussing on young people who are at a distance from the labour market due to their role as carers.
+Specifically, the successful approaches to reducing the gap between young carers and opportunities for progression into work and further education.